Projected Area Solution

 Roller Radius - (Measured in Meter) - The Roller Radius is the distance between the center and the point on the circumference of the roller.

-Change in Thickness - (Measured in Meter) - Change in Thickness can be defined as the difference between final and initial thickness of matter.
+Change in Thickness - (Measured in Meter) - Change in Thickness can be defined as the difference between final and initial thickness of the workpiece being rolled.

 STEP 1: Convert Input(s) to Base Unit